An efficient approach for solving stiff nonlinear boundary value problems

 which arises in many areas of physics and mathematics.
-Although, there is a huge variety of known methods for solving problems of type \eqref{first_eq}, \eqref{boundary_cond} (see, for example \cite{HERMANN1993103}, \cite{Ha20011411}, \cite{Allgower_mesh_refinements} and the references therein), almost none of them fill comfortable when the problem turns out to be stiff.
+Although, there is a huge variety of known methods for solving problems of type \eqref{first_eq}, \eqref{boundary_cond} (see, for example \cite{Allgower_mesh_refinements}, \cite{Chang20103303}, \cite{Ha20011411}, \cite{HERMANN1993103} and the references therein), almost none of them fill comfortable when the problem turns out to be stiff.

 As it was pointed out in \cite{Cash_Review_Paper_Num_meth_for_Stiff_IVP}, a good mathematical definition of the concept of stiffness does not exist.
 The famous definition given in \cite{Hairer_Wanner_Stiff} says that "stiff equations are problems for which explicit methods don't work", which, unfortunately, is not very constructive.
 According to \cite{Fifty_years_of_stiffness}, there is at least 6 different definitions of stiff problems which possess different levels of formality and are accepted by different schools of mathematics.
-The authors of \cite{Fifty_years_of_stiffness} came up with their own definition of "stiffness", based on the concept of \textit{stiffness ratio}, which, according to them, encompasses all the known definitions.
+The authors of \cite{Fifty_years_of_stiffness} came up with their own definition of "stiffness", based on the concept of \textit{stiffness ratio}, which encompasses all the known definitions.

 In the present paper we confine ourselves to consider only a subclass of stiff boundary value problems \eqref{first_eq}, \eqref{boundary_cond} whose stiffness is originated from the fact that the exact solution $u(x)$ possesses narrow intervals of rapid variation, known as the \textit{boundary layers}.
-Such a behavior it typical for \textit{singularly perturbed problems}, which are an important subclass of stiff problems (see, \cite{Flaherty_O'Malley_stiff_differential_equations}, \cite{Fifty_years_of_stiffness}).
+Such a behavior it typical for \textit{singularly perturbed problems}, which are an important subclass of stiff problems (see, \cite{Attili_Basem_2005}, \cite{Attili_Basem_2011}, \cite{Flaherty_O'Malley_stiff_differential_equations}, \cite{Flaherty_OMalley_1984}, \cite{Gaiduk_Slushaenko_large_L}, \cite{Kreiss_Nichols_Brown}, \cite{Fifty_years_of_stiffness}).
 The rapid variation is equivalent to having $|u^{\prime}(x)| \gg 1$ on some subset of $[a, b].$ And it is the need to approximate the solution on this subset that makes the problem numerically difficult and unstable, i.e. stiff.
 Now to approximate the solution on the subset of $[a, b]$ where $|u^{\prime}(x)|$ is comparatively small is much easier from the numerical point of view.
 To be more specific, let us consider a set $\chi_{u} \in [a, b]$ defined in the following way: